EswarKishore0203/IBM-Watson/README.md

 ##### 1.3.2.2.1.Artificial neural network

-- An Artificial Neural Network (ANN) is an information processing paradigm that is inspired by the way biological nervous systems, such as the brain, process information.
+- An Artificial Neural Network (ANN) is an information processing paradigm that is inspired by the way biological nervous systems, such as the brain, process information. (ivp: for example autoencoder)

 ##### 1.3.2.2.2.Association rule learning

 - Association rule learning is a rule-based machine learning method for discovering interesting relations between variables in large databases.
-It is intended to identify strong rules discovered in databases using some measures of interestingness. <AI@edx.org>
+It is intended to identify strong rules discovered in databases using some measures of interestingness. (ivp: see AI@edX)

 ##### 1.3.2.2.3.Hierarchical clustering